• About

 1. The chicken meat can be removed from the bone and used in another recipe like curry chicken salad, chicken and vegetable soup, or shredded chicken enchiladas.

 2. The whole chicken can be roasted in the oven after the broth is made.
-Mix 1 tablespoon of tomato paste, the juice from half a lime, salt, and pepper.
+Mix 2 tablespoon of tomato paste, the juice from half a lime, salt, and pepper.
 Spread this sauce all over the chicken.
-Bake the chicken at 425 F (220 C).
+Broil the chicken for a few minutes until the skin is crispy.
 The chicken might be falling apart, so you must handle it carefully.

 3. Add 1 cup of water for every 8 ounces (226 grams) of added chicken weight.